at6132/quant/readme.md

 - pandas
 - numpy
 - pyarrow
+- requests (for data download)
 - logging

 ## Notes

-- The system processes data in chunks to manage memory efficiently
-- All timestamps are converted to UTC
+- All timestamps are in UTC
-- Data is downcast to float32 to reduce memory footprint
+- Data is processed in chunks for memory efficiency
+- Each indicator's output is prefixed with its name (e.g., 'bb_' for Bollinger Bands)
-- Session names are converted to strings for parquet storage
+- The system automatically handles data type conversions for parquet storage